evangolden/product_development/README.md

   7) Serverus Snape (Content Strategist)

  Client Team:

   1) Draco Malfoy (Product Owner)
   2) Lucius Malfoy (Stakeholder 1)
   3) Sirius Black (Stakeholder 2)
-  4) Fred Weasley (Stakeholder 3)
-  5) George Weasley (Stakeholder
-  6) Ginny Weasley (Stakeholder 5)

  Project Phases: (Sprints are 2 weeks)

   1) Sprint 0
   2) Phase 1) Sprint 1 - Sprint 3
   3) Phase 2) Sprint 4 - Sprint 7
   4) Phase 3) Sprint 8 - Sprint 10

   Assumptions:

    1) Scrum team will break down features into stories, estimate stories, develop stories, test stories, and deploy stories.
    2) Product Manager will coordinate with Product Owner of client team to validate feature prioritization.
    3) Project will use the Scrum methodology, and sprints will be 2 weeks long.
-   4) Jira and Confluence will be used as development management and document management tools.
+   4) Zenhub will be used to management product.
-   5) Github will be used for code management.
    6) Slack and Zoom will be used for team communications.
 All work will be remote.
    7) Product Manager will serve as Scrum Master.
    8) Scrum team includes: Product Manager/Scrum Master, and Development team.

   Ceremonies:

    1) Sprint planning will be the last day of previous sprint.
 Attendees are Scrum team.
    2) Daily standups will be development team.
 Scrum Master is optional.
    3) Sprint reviews will be the last day of each sprint.
 All contract and client team members may attend.